Processing ......

 • Title Object-Oriented Reengineering Patterns

-• Author(s) Oscar Nierstrasz, Stéphane Ducasse, Serge Demeyer
+• Author(s) Oscar Nierstrasz, Stephane Ducasse, Serge Demeyer

-• Publisher: Square Bracket Associates (October 7, 2009)
+• Publisher: Square Bracket Associates (October 7, 2009); eBook (Final Draft)

 • Paperback 360 pages